Tag: Desktop

 Go 1.18 added the workspace mode to Go, allowing you to work on multiple modules simultaneously without having to edit the go.mod file.

-Module is a folder having go.mod
+Module is a folder having go.mod file

 Earlier if you are working with multiple modules the flow would look like below